Fact-checked by the SnapMessages editorial team

 Obvious Red Flags to Watch For

 The clearest signs include unexpected password-reset emails for accounts you did not initiate, friends reporting strange messages from your address, and unfamiliar sent-folder activity.
-You may also see login alerts from unknown locations or devices.
+Login alerts from unknown locations or devices also belong on your radar.

 Other signals are subtler.
 Watch for email rules you did not create, forwarding addresses you do not recognize, and large blocks of emails marked as read when you never opened them.
 These patterns suggest someone is silently siphoning your communications.